Implementing Cross-Document View Transitions in SPAs

 How do I handle shared components with dynamic IDs across routes?

-What is the performance impact of multiple concurrent view-transition-name assignments?
+What is the performance impact of many concurrent view-transition-name assignments?

 Each unique name creates a separate snapshot layer in GPU memory.
-Exceeding 10–15 concurrent names can exhaust VRAM and trigger fallback rasterization on the CPU.
-Limit active names to critical shared elements and use CSS contain to isolate the rest.
+Exceeding roughly 10–15 concurrent names on mid-tier devices can exhaust VRAM and trigger fallback rasterisation on the CPU, causing severe jank.
+Profile with the Layers panel to see active compositing contexts.

 How do I gracefully degrade for browsers without View Transitions API support?